John Alexander MacWilliam: Education and early work

 MacWilliam was educated at Kiltarlity parish school until moving on to Aberdeen University at the age of 17 in 1874.
 At Aberdeen he studied in the Arts faculty for two years before changing course to study medicine.
 He graduated M.B, C.M. in 1880, and was awarded the John Murray medal in that year for outstanding achievement.

 After postgraduate work at the University of Edinburgh and at University College, London, MacWilliam worked with physiologists Hugo Kronecker at Bern, and Carl Ludwig, director of the Physiological Institute at the University of Leipzig.
 In 1847 Ludwig had invented the Kymograph (a mechanical instrument to record heartbeat and other muscle contractions or movements), but of course this was still before the invention of the electrocardiograph.
 MacWilliam began his research with Ludwig on the hearts of cold-blooded animals such as eels, fish and frogs, and noted a phylogenic similarity between the electrical behaviour of hearts progressing from these creatures to man.
-He logically extended his experiments on ventricular fibrillation in lower animals to humans, surmising that this arrythmia was the cause of sudden death.
+He logically extended his experiments on ventricular fibrillation in lower animals to humans, surmising that this arrhythmia was the cause of sudden death.

 After returning from the continent, MacWilliam received his M.D. degree (with highest honours) from Aberdeen University in 1882 for his thesis: Part 1 – "On the cardiac muscular fibre in various animals", Part 2 – "On the diaphragmatic fibre in various animals".